linroger/FinanceCompendium/V. Equities and Alternatives/Equities/Investments BKM/Part 1 - Introduction/Chapter 02 - Asset Classes and Financial Instruments.md

 # Concept Check 2.4

-Suppose the price of XYZ in Table 2.2 increases to  $110, while ABC falls to$ 20.
+Suppose the price of XYZ in Table 2.2 increases to  \$110, while ABC falls to\$ 20.
 Find the percentage change in the price-weighted average of these two stocks.
 Compare that to the percentage return of a portfolio holding one share in each company.

 # The Standard & Poor's 500 Index

 The Standard & Poor's Composite 500 (S&P 500) stock index represents an improvement over the Dow Jones Averages in two ways.
 First, it is a more broadly based index of about 500 firms.
 Second, it is a market-value-weighted index.
-For firms XYZ and ABC in Example 2.2, the S&P 500 would give ABC five times the weight given to XYZ because the market value of its outstanding equity is five times larger, $500 million versus $100 million.
+For firms XYZ and ABC in Example 2.2, the S&P 500 would give ABC five times the weight given to XYZ because the market value of its outstanding equity is five times larger, \$500 million versus \$100 million.

 The S&P 500 is computed by calculating the total market value of the 500 firms in the index and the total market value of those firms on the previous day of trading.
 The percentage increase in the total market value from one day to the next represents the increase in the index.
 The rate of return of the index equals the rate of return that would be earned by an investor holding a portfolio of all 500 firms in the index in proportion to their market values, except that the index does not reflect dividends paid by those firms.